 Electrical energy is readily available energy at the lowest price and is an invisible, omnipresent product and has been considered as common consumer goods.
-The production of electricity is highly centralized at present time and its end users are unable to get this.
-Daily and seasonal needs of the electricity determines the loads leveling at the initial stage but also by the insufficient production due to the contribution of secondry modes like hydraulic and thermal plants.
+The making of electricity is vastly consolidated at present time and its end users are unable to get this.
+Daily and seasonal needs of the electricity determines the loads leveling at the initial stage but also by the insufficient production due to the involvement of secondary modes like as thermal and hydraulic plants.
 Stored energy also used by these plants such as water is used for the pumped storage plants and fossile fuels are used for the thermal plants.
-The difficulties of stabilizing the power network is increased due to the delocalized electricity production and by introducting the variables, fluctuating sources such as renewable energy (solar, wind turbines etc.), it is mainly decreased due to supply demand imbalance.
-It is therefore convenient to generate energy by transmitting, converting and storing it.
-But it is difficult to store because storage requires bulky, costly equipment although it become a need.
-It is important to know that the centralized production of electricity promotes the development of a complex system of energy production transmission.
-The enrgy contet, conversion methods for the storage of alternate current was unreliable, very costly and were not in trend in the pre 1980.
-The belief that electricity cannot be stored is braught about by the fact that electricity is mass produced, transmitted and used in alternative current.
+The difficulties of alleviating the power linkage is increased because of the production delocalized electricity and by introducting the variables, fluctuating sources such as renewable energy (wind turbines solar etc.), it is mainly decreased because of the demand supply difference.
+It is thus appropriate to produce energy by transmitting, converting and storing it.
+But it is problematic to store because storage requires huge, expensive apparatus although it becomes a need.
+It is important to know that the centralized making of electricity promotes the growth of a complicated arrangement of energy production transmission.
+The enrgy content, transformation approaches for the storage of alternate current was unreliable, very expensive and were not in trend in the pre 1980.
+The thought that electricity cannot be stored is brought about by the datum that electricity is produced in bulk, transferred and used in alternative current.
 But now it is declared that the electricity can be stored even in indirect storage.